How to Bleach White Linen?

 6. Air-drying linen.

 Linen has many benefits - however, it is important to know how to preserve it for as long as possible.
-One of the simple, but very important rules - never to put your linen in the dryer.
-Instead - air dries them in a dry, well-ventilated area.
-Spread your linens out wide - hang them on the clothesline in the fresh air, or if you are indoors - put them on the door or stair railing.
+Drying linen has some specific but simple rules.
+Most of the linen textiles can be easily tumble dried but only on low heat.
+However, it is always a good idea to let them air-dry naturally in a dry, well-ventilated area.
+Simply spread your linens out wide - hang them on the clothesline in the fresh air, or if you are indoors - put them on the door or stair railing.

-Important: it is not recommended to air-dry linen in the direct sunlight.
+Important: it is not recommended to air-dry linen in direct sunlight.